redhat-developer/odo/docs/proposals/event-notification.md

 Drawbacks:
-- Odo's code currently assuming that commands are a short-lived, mostly single-threaded, and compartmentalized; switching to a server would fundamentally alter this presumption of existing code
+- Odo's code currently assumes that commands are short-lived, mostly single-threaded, and compartmentalized; switching to a server would fundamentally alter this presumption of existing code
 - Much more complex to implement versus other options: requires changing the architecture of the odo tool into a multithreaded client-server model, meaning many more moving parts, and [the perils of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing).
 - Most be cross-platform; IPC mechanisms/behaviour are VERY platform-specific, so we probably need to use TCP/IP sockets.
 - But, if using HTTP/S over TCP/IP socket, we need to secure endpoints; just listening on localhost [is not necessarily enough to ensure local-only access](https://bugs.chromium.org/p/project-zero/issues/detail?id=1524).